"If Men are from Mars and Women are from Venus, and you speak Venutian, the world can be yours."What Women Want

 - Lightning Can Do Anything

 - Mistaken for Gay / All the Good Men Are Gay: The coffee girl Nick sleeps with and then forgets about later confronts him, saying that he was so sweet and so sensitive that he just had to be gay and that was why he didn't call her.
 Nick chooses to lie and confirm this, pretending that she's his Last Het Romance, just so she won't think she's undesirable.
+Also, Nick's coworker in the office thinks he's overpaid and gay.

 - Plucky Office Girl: Erin the File Girl.